 What is Michigan 4-H?

-A program of Michigan State University (MSU) Extension, Michigan 4-H is the largest youth development organization in the state, with more than 200,000 youth participating in countless ways.
+A program of Michigan State University (MSU) Extension, Michigan 4-H is the largest youth development organization in the state, with thousands of youth participating in countless ways.
 From veterinary science to performing arts, science and technology to youth entrepreneurship, and communications to outdoor and environmental education, today’s 4-H programs are so much more than farm animals—although we have those too!

 Can volunteers grow with 4-H too?